Looking for an easy way to add Instagram hashtag feeds to WordPress?

 At the top of the Customize page, you’ll see several settings for changing your feeds’ height, width, and background color.

-Below are 4 different layout settings that determine how your hashtag feeds look live on your website.
+Below are 4 different layout templates that determine how your hashtag feeds look live on your website.

 Here’s an overview of each layout type:

-- Grid – A uniform vertical grid of square images with options to control the number of photos and columns on both mobile and desktop.
+- Grid – Show your Instagram gallery in a uniform vertical grid of square thumbnails with options to control the number of photos and columns on both mobile and desktop.

 - Carousel – Display an Instagram carousel in WordPress with a horizontal hashtag feed layout, pagination, row, and loop options.